How to Print PDF Files in C#

 PdfDocument pdf = renderer.RenderHtmlAsPdf("<h1>Test printing</h1>");

-// Print the PDF document to the specified file path
+// Print to file

 Private renderer As New ChromePdfRenderer()